dusandjovanovic/-spark-yelp-dataset-sentiment-analysis/README.md

   pom.xml
 ```

-For example, the class which could be found in `Main.java` operates everything explained in the subtasks.
+For example, the class which could be found in `Main.java` operates everything explained in the subtasks, whereas a class named `Subtask01PolarityByReview.java` represents just a subtask portion of the required analysis.
 All other task-related classes are in the `<default_package>`, on the other hand the `helpers` package has three utility classes with shared behaviours.

 ```diff
 - Important* resource files are not present on this repository since they are 1GB+ in size!